lsaffre/blog/docs/topics/why_free.rst

 Think for example about a woman who enjoys wearing clothes which make her more attractive to men.
-There are probably not many such women in Afghanistan.
+There are probably not many such women in countries like Afghanistan.
 Most women in Afghanistan probably can't even imagine that they are missing some part of life's joys.
 If you asked one of them whether she would like to wear western clothes, you will probably get a negative answer.
 So they are free, aren't they?

-If you agree that women in Afghanistan are as free as those in Belgium or the United states, then proprietary software is for you.
+If you agree that women in Afghanistan are free, then proprietary software is for you.
 Don't read on.

 But if you care about the sovereignty and liberty of your enterprise, then you should ask questions.